-In addition, members of the Department support the institutional and KCC research infrastructure by serving on the CCRRC, IRB, DSMB, and as study medical monitors.
-Dr. Carabasi serves as Director of Clinical Research in both the Department and Cancer Center.
-Dr. Flomenberg serves as Chair of one of NIH’s DSMB for its transplant trials network while Dr. Carabasi is a member of their other DSMB.
+In addition, members of the Department support the insitutional and SKCC research infrastructure by serving on the Protocol Review Committee (PRC), Institutional Review Board (IRB), and Data and Safety Monitoring Committee (DSMC).
+Dr. William Kevin Kelly serves as Associate Director of Clinical Research in both the Department and Cancer Center.
+Dr. Flomenberg serves as Chair of one of NIH’s DSMC for its transplant trials network while Dr. Carabasi is a member of their other DSMB.

 The Division of Population Science also had a very productive year with regard to their research efforts and their extramural research support.
 Dr. Ronald E. Myers’ current efforts include a variety of initiatives to improve colorectal cancer screening in general patient populations and among African Americans served by primary care practices in particular.
 He is also engaged in efforts to promote informed decision making by patients about genetic and environmental risk assessment related to colorectal cancer, in patients offered adjuvant therapy following surgery for pancreatic cancer, and concerning clinical trials participation in general.